estnltk/estnltk/README.md

 !pip install estnltk==1.6.7b0
 ```

+_Note_: the PyPI package, which installation is shown above, has been specifically created for Colab.
+For other platforms/environments, please use our conda packages.

 ### Documentation

 Documentation for 1.6 currently comes in the form of [jupyter notebooks](http://jupyter.org), which are available here: https://github.com/estnltk/estnltk/tree/version_1.6/tutorials